Green Eggs and Ham: Plot

 Sam-I-am offers an unnamed character a plate of green eggs and ham, but he tells Sam that he hates the food.
-Sam continues to ask him to eat the food in various locations and with various animals for dining partners.
-Finally, when the unnamed character agrees to try the dish Sam has offered, he realizes that he does, in fact, like green eggs and ham and he thanks Sam-I-am.
+Sam continues to ask him to eat the food in various locations and with various animals for dining partners, but his answer remains the same.
+Finally, when persuaded to try the dish, he realizes that he likes green eggs and ham, and thanks Sam-I-am.

 Writing and release

-Green Eggs and Ham was written by Theodor Seuss Geisel under his pen name Dr. Seuss.
+Green Eggs and Ham was written and illustrated by Theodor Seuss Geisel under his pen name Dr. Seuss.
 He wrote the book after his editor at Random House, Bennett Cerf, bet him $50 that he could not write an engaging children's book using a vocabulary of only 50 distinct words.
 The bet was a response to Seuss's previous success, The Cat in the Hat, which was written using 236 distinct words.
 Seuss took extensive notes to work out how to best use 50 words, creating different charts and checklists.
 By the time he finished arranging the words, he had memorized many of the statistics of how he used them.

 Green Eggs and Ham only uses 50 words: a, am, and, anywhere, are, be, boat, box, car, could, dark, do, eat, eggs, fox, goat, good, green, ham, here, house, I, if, in, let, like, may, me, mouse, not, on, or, rain, Sam, say, see, so, thank, that, the, them, there, they, train, tree, try, will, with, would, and you.
 Of these words, not appears the most frequently, used a total of 82 times.
 Anywhere is the only word in the book to have more than a single syllable.

 Seuss found the restriction especially challenging, and he rewrote many pages before he was satisfied with the rhymes.
 The drafts were typed on washi paper, which Seuss attached to his illustrations.
 His wife Helen Palmer sometimes placed his discarded drafts back on his desk in the hope that he would approve of them after looking at them a second time, though he rarely did.